TellinaTool/tellina_user_experiment/data_set/README.md

 This step cleans the data obtained from the previous step into something that can be parsed and automated easily.

 For CommandLineFu and Bash One-Liners, the process is minimal: We prepend each line with the base URL of the website using the following commands:
-* `sed -e 's#^#http://www.bashoneliners.com#' data-collected/bashoneliners-top500.csv > bashoneliners-top500-clean.csv`
+* `sed -e 's#^#http://www.bashoneliners.com#' data_collected/bashoneliners_top500.csv > bashoneliners_top500_clean.csv`
-* `sed -e 's#^#https://www.commandlinefu.com#' data-collected/commandlinefu-top500.csv > commandlinefu-top500-clean.csv`
+* `sed -e 's#^#https://www.commandlinefu.com#' data_collected/commandlinefu_top500.csv > commandlinefu_top500_clean.csv`

 For the stack exchange websites, we clean them using the Bash script `clean_stackexchanges.sh`.
 This script will call `clean_stackexchange.py` for each stack exchange website.

-The data obtained from this step is stored in the `data-clean` folder.
+The data obtained from this step is stored in the `data_clean` folder.
 We refer to this data set as _candidate posts_.

 ### 3. Post Filtering
 The goal of this step is too filter the _candidate posts_ that are compatible with Tellina and our user experiment.

-For CommandLineFu and Bash One-Liners, the process uses various RegExps that are stored in `data-filtered/filters.txt`.
+For CommandLineFu and Bash One-Liners, the process uses various RegExps that are stored in `data_filtered/filters.txt`.
 Each command is called manually to gradually remove incompatible posts from the _candidate posts_.

 For the stack exchange websites, the process is semi-automatic due to the more complex format of Questions and Answer websites like StackOverflow.
 We built `interactive_filter_stackexchange.py` to eliminate most of the noise automatically and help the user select the top compatible questions and answers posts.

 For all the websites, we used the scoping specification from the [NL2Bash paper](https://github.com/TellinaTool/nl2bash) to inform each decision to either include or reject a post.
-We have conveniently copied a summary in `utilities/in-scope.txt` and `utilities/out-of-scope.txt`.
+We have conveniently copied a summary in `utilities/in_scope.txt` and `utilities/out_of_scope.txt`.

-The data obtained from this step is stored in the `data-filtered` folder.
+The data obtained from this step is stored in the `data_filtered` folder.
 We refer to this data set as _compatible posts_.

 ### 4. Post Sampling
 This is the last step where we sample our _compatible posts_ to the number needed for the user experiment.

-We use the Jupyter notebook `sample_tasks.ipynb` to sample the _compatible posts_ in `data-filtered/` to the `taskset/` directory.
+We use the Jupyter notebook `sample_tasks.ipynb` to sample the _compatible posts_ in `data_filtered/` to the `taskset/` directory.
 The refer to these as _sampled posts_.

 ## Requirements
 The scripts in this folder structure use `Python` and `Bash`.
 The required python modules are declared in `requirements.txt`.